AntelopeLCA/antelope/entities.md

 ## Three Fundamental Entity Classes

 This schema recognizes three fundamental entity classes.
-Each entity class has a shared set of characteristics, defined by the `EntityInterface` (see below).
+Each entity class has a shared set of characteristics, defined by the `BaseEntity` (see below).

  * **Quantities** are used to measure extensive values.
 Different quantities are generally not commensurable with one another.
 A quantity's defining characteristic is its fixed unit of measure.